kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/02-client-side-testing/02-enzyme-101.md

 # Enzyme 101
 `Header`

-* How we can test things about this Component
+## How we can test things about this Component?
-* Can we test the title shows up in the proper location?
+* Can we test that the title on a page shows up in the proper location?
 Yes!

 ## Enzyme
 * [Documentation](https://github.com/airbnb/enzyme)